freakout42/formax/docs/UserGuide.md

     [Space] key which toggles true/false for boolean fields.
     The [+] and [-] keys increment or decrement integers.
     [.] calls the screen editor for multi line fields.
+    "]" calls the screen editor with a corresponding file.

  - Navigation = [Left] [Right] [Up] [Down] [PageUp] [PageDn] [Home] [End] [Tab] [Backtab]